Goat Playground Ideas

 DIY Playground Ideas

-Be creative, and involve your kids in the process.
-It’s an excellent opportunity to teach them about recycling and putting what you have to good use.
+Be creative, and involve your entire family in the process.
+It’s an excellent opportunity to teach your kids or grandkids about repurposing and putting what you have to good use.

 Maintenance and Inspection

-- Check for any loose or broken parts and replace them immediately.
+- Check for any loose or broken areas and replace them immediately.

-- Keep the area clean and free of any debris or feces, as it can cause diseases.
+- Keep the area clean and free of debris or feces as you would any shelter.
+Soiled bedding can cause issues with illness or parasites.

-A goat playground can give your goats a place to jump and climb as they were meant to do.
-It’s easy to build one without breaking the bank, and your creativity is only limited by the supplies you have on hand.
+A goat playground can give your goats a place to jump and climb as they love to do.
+It’s easy to build one without breaking the bank by repurposing things you may have lying around.
+Things like wood, logs, tires, and benches are all great options that you can use to construct a climbing area for your goats.